Shruthidn27/19AI550_new/Ex.No.10_Miniproject.md

-# Ex.No: 10  Implementation of 2D/3D game coin collector
+# Ex.No: 10  Implementation of 2D/3D Bird game
 ### DATE:22/10/2025
 ### REGISTER NUMBER : 212223240155
 ### AIM:
-To develop a game a coin collector in Unity
+To develop a Slingshot Bird  game in Unity
 ### Algorithm:
 ```
-1.Initialize player components and variables.
+1.Initialize slingshot components, line renderers, and bird variables.

-2.Detect horizontal movement input from the player.

-3.Move the player left or right based on input.

-4.Detect jump input and apply upward force if grounded.

-5.Check collisions with the ground to update grounded state.

-6.Detect trigger collisions with coins and collect them.
+2.Create and position a new bird at the slingshot’s idle position.

+3.Detect mouse click and hold to start aiming.

+4.Track mouse position in world space while dragging.

+5.Clamp the drag distance within maximum range and boundaries.

+6.Update slingshot bands and bird position visually based on drag.

+7.On mouse release, calculate launch direction and force.

+8.Apply the launch force to the bird’s Rigidbody to shoot it.

+9.Call the bird’s Release() method to trigger post-launch behavior.

+10.Reset slingshot visuals and spawn a new bird after a short delay.

-7.Continuously update movement, jumping, and collisions each frame.
+11.Continuously update aiming, launching, and bird creation each frame.
 ```
 ### Program: